openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/eliminating_pii.rst

 You can download a report containing grades for all learners in the edX courses that you run.
-The report includes the edX username for each learner enrolled in the course.
-Because the edX site does not hold any personally identifying information for learners, the usernames do not correspond to learner records that your institution maintains.
-If you need to match the scores for edX site learners to the learner records that your institution maintains, you can use the third-party authentication ID mapping REST API to retrieve the user ID SAML attribute and matching edX username for a learner.
-For more information about grade reports, see :ref:`opencoursestaff:Access_grades`.
+The report includes the edX username for each learner enrolled in the course, but the usernames may not correspond to learner records that your institution maintains.
+If you need to match the scores for edX site learners to the learner records that your institution maintains, you can use the third- party authentication ID mapping REST API to retrieve the user ID SAML attribute and matching edX username for a learner.
+For more information about grade reports for edX courses that you run, see :ref:`opencoursestaff:Access_grades`.

 ..
 Institutions may be able to access learner information in other ways.
 Make
 .. the paragraph above more general when we know of those other methods.